rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 Press `CTRL` `O` to bring up the save prompt at the bottom of Nano, press **Enter** to save.
 Then press `CTRL` `X` to exit

+## Server Configuration for Split Tunnel VPN over TCP on Port 443

 To accept incoming OpenVPN connections over TCP on port 443: